carpentries-incubator/better-research-software-r/episodes/02-better-start-version-control.md

  create mode 100644 my code v2.R
 ```

-At this point, Git has taken everything we have told it to save with the `git add` command and stored a copy (snapshot) of the files in a special, hidden `.git` directory.
+At this point, Git has recorded the changes for the files we asked to be tracked when we issued the command `git add`.
+The changes from the older to the new file versiosn are saved within the `.git/` as a *snapshot* which could be retried at a later date.
 This is called a commit (or revision).

 The `-m` option means message, and records a short, descriptive, and specific comment that will help us remember later on what we did and why.
 If we run `git commit` *without* `-m` ,
 Git will still expect a message --
 and will launch a text editor so that we can write a longer one.
+The editor will depend on settings and operating system.

 Remember, good commit messages start with a brief (<50 characters) statement about the changes made in the commit.
 Generally, the message should complete the sentence "If applied, this commit will...".